 When jumping on top of the drone, the player will find itself on top of a few lamps hanging around the room

 The ending is in sight, it’s on the left side now however.

 The lamp shows the most logical path forward

-The lamps in the background is similiar in structure and placement to the lamps in the foreground.
+The lamps in the background is similar in structure and placement to the lamps in the foreground.
 This both makes sense, and it foreshadows that maybe the player will move along that path later in the level. (there is also a collectible placed on the middle lamp, to communicate to the player the they can actually walk there)

 When walking along the lamps the player will encounter another drone.
 This one moves in depth however.
-It also “bonks” into the vent every time, this is both to give the drone personality, and to help the player anticipate when they can jump on/off the drone saftely. it’s also used as a foreshadowing technique since the player hears the “bonk” before they see the actual drone.
+It also “bonks” into the vent every time, this is both to give the drone personality, and to help the player anticipate when they can jump on/off the drone safely. it’s also used as a foreshadowing technique since the player hears the “bonk” before they see the actual drone.

 The intended path to progress in the level